joevento/figure-skating-music-player/README.md

 ## Contributing

-We welcome contributions to improve the Figure Skating Practice Music Player.
+We welcome contributions to improve the Figure Skating Music Player.
 If you'd like to contribute, feel free to fork the repository and submit a pull request with your changes.

 ## License